browserengineering/book/book/security.md

 and use it to delete old sessions to save memory.

-*CORS*: Web servers can *opt in* to allowing cross-origin `XMLHttpRequest`s using the `Access-Control-Allow-Origin` header.
-The way it works is that on cross-origin HTTP requests, the web browser sends an `Origin` header with the origin of the requesting site.
-By default, the browser then throws away the response to prevent private data from leaking.
-But if the server sends the `Access-Control-Allow-Origin` header, and its value is either the requesting origin or the special `*` value, the browser instead makes the output available to the script.
+*CORS*: Web servers can *opt in* to allowing cross-origin `XMLHttpRequest`s.
+The way it works is that on cross-origin HTTP requests, the web browser makes the request and includes an `Origin` header with the origin of the requesting site; this request includes cookies for the target origin.
+By default, due to the same-origin policy, the browser then throws away the response; but if the server sends the `Access-Control-Allow-Origin` header, and its value is either the requesting origin or the special `*` value, the browser returns the output to the script.
 All requests made by your browser will be what the CORS standard calls "simple requests".

-*Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the URL it is coming from.
+*Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^referer] containing the URL it is coming from.
 Sites often use this for analytics.
 Implement this in your browser.
 However, some URLs contain personal data that they don't want revealed to other websites, so browsers support a